YorkDojo/yorkdojo.github.io/next-session.md

 ## What we'll be doing

-- Experimenting with microbits radios and accelometers, making a step counter
+- Experimenting with microbits radios and accelometers, [making a microbit step counter](/worksheets/microbit/step-counter/)
-- Making a Microbit theremin, waving about a Microbit to make UFO music!
+- [Making a microbit theremin](/worksheets/microbit/theremin/), waving about a Microbit to make UFO music!
 - More web games and Scratch

 ## Map